Julia Trotzki

 Reduction of Plastic Waste

-Reusable instead of Single-use Products
+Reusable Instead of Single-Use Products

-Bulk Packaging instead of Individual Packs
+Bulk Purchases Instead of Individual Packaging

-Avoid Plastic Decorations
+Abandoning Plastic Decorations

 Energy Efficiency